abridged/collabland-dev/help-docs/command-center/create-a-tgr/friend-tech-tgr.md

 import img2 from '@site/static/img/tutorial/command-center/ft-tgr-final.png';
 import img3 from '@site/static/img/tutorial/command-center/ft-find-creator-wallet-address.gif';

 Your network is your net worth.
-Gain access to private chats by buying the keys of your Twitter friends.
+Gain access to private chats with your Twitter friends by buying and holding their Keys.

 ## Overview

-### How to Create a Friend.Tech TGR
+## How to Create a Friend.Tech TGR

 <div class="text--center">
    <img  src={img1} alt="How to Create a Friend.Tech TGR" />